 As the name indicates, the 12 South district is south of the city.
 The revitalized neighborhood has boutique shops (like Reese Witherspoon’s Draper James), excellent coffee shops (like Frothy Monkey) and heaps of street art murals (like the ‘I Believe in Nashville’ artwork).

-One of Nashville’s hippest districts (and one we visit on Day 3 for brunch), the small neighborhood is highlighted by posh eateries, cool bars and fun shops (check out Two Old Hippies!).
+One of Nashville’s hippest districts (and one we visit on Day 3 for brunch), The Gulch is a small neighborhood highlighted by posh eateries, cool bars and fun shops (check out Two Old Hippies!).

 Hillsboro Village Nashville